marmotteio/marmotteio/README.md

 A: Yes, Marmotte is an open-source project and is free to use.
 However, we also offer paid support and additional features for our paying customers.

 **Q: What technologies does Marmotte use?**
-A: Marmotte is built with Laravel, Filament, PHP, MySQL, Redis, and Meilisearch.
+A: Marmotte is built with Laravel, PHP, MySQL, Redis, and Meilisearch.
 You can find more details in the [Tech Stack](#tech-stack) section.

 ### Features and Support